Generating Evidential BEV Maps in Continuous Driving Space: Experiments

-\textbf{Desired confidence level with calibration plot.} We use the calibration plot to analyze the quality of uncertainty generated by the baseline model BEV, the EviBEV model with $\mathcal{L}_\textit{edl}$ loss, and our complete probabilistic model GevBEV.
+\textbf{Desired confidence level with calibration plot.} We use the calibration plot (Figure \ref{fig:uncq}) and the average offsets (Table \ref{tab:uncq}) between this plot and the perfect uncertainty-accuracy line (dashed black line) as a summary to analyze the quality of uncertainty generated by the baseline model CoBEVT and BEV, the EviBEV model with $\mathcal{L}_\textit{edl}$ loss, and our complete probabilistic model GevBEV.
 Since the baseline model only generates Softmax scores for each class, we convert the scores into entropy to quantify the uncertainty and compare it to the other two models with the evidential uncertainty based on a Dirichlet distribution.
-As revealed in Figure \ref{fig:unc_quality}, GevBEV (blue) and EviBEV (orange) demonstrate better confidence plots to the perfect calibration line (indicated by the diagonal dashed line) than the baseline model BEV (green).
-BEV seems to be more overconfident than the other two models, which affirms our concerns that the deterministic model, without particularly accounting for uncertainties, may end up being overconfident and predicting dangerous false positives.
+As revealed in Figure \ref{fig:uncq}, GevBEV and EviBEV demonstrate better confidence plots to the perfect calibration line (indicated by the diagonal dashed line) than the baseline model BEV and CoBEVT for both road and object classfication.
+The two baseline models seem to overestimate the uncertainty than the other two models, which affirms our concerns that the deterministic model, without particularly accounting for uncertainties, may end up generating less trustworthy scores for making driving decisions.
 The results, on the other hand, show that assuming a Dirichlet distribution of the point class of the BEV map can provide more reliable probabilistic features for the map and, therefore, is safer to use in AV perception systems.

-Interestingly, the uncertainty quality of GevBEV is worse than that of EviBEV.
+Interestingly, the uncertainty quality of GevBEV is worse than that of EviBEV, especially for object classification.
 This might be caused by the saturation of the summation of the evidences contributed by the neighboring center points.
-Moreover, the high uncertainty points from the objects head of GevBEV tend to be underconfident.
-The reason might be that some vehicles are only observed partially because of occlusion.
-Our limited coordinate expansion ($1.2\,m$) is only able to cover part of these vehicles.
+Moreover, the highly uncertain points from the objects head of GevBEV tend to be underconfident.
+We conjecture that some vehicles are only observed partially because of occlusion.
+Our limited coordinate expansion ($1.2\,m$) is only able to cover parts of these vehicles.
 Therefore, only the distribution tiles of these expanded center points can cover the rest of the vehicle body.
 This then may lead to a high uncertainty but a high positive rate.
 Despite the uncertainty of GevBEV being slightly more conservative than that of EviBEV, still, as shown by the higher {IoUs} in Table~\ref{tab:ablation}, the learned spatial Gaussian distribution generates smoother BEV maps and draws classification distribution of any points in the continuous BEV 2D space.